What is Neil Patel’s Net Worth and How Did He Get It There?

 Despite what you may think, Neil Patel makes most of his money the way that you or I might — he just does it on a larger scale.

 There's no question that Neil understands affiliate marketing.
-He's written hundreds of blogs on the value of giving away your content for free and how to monetize it through affiliate networks.
+He's written hundreds of blogs on content marketing, the value of giving away your content for free, and how to monetize it through affiliate networks.

 It's estimated he makes nearly tens of thousands of dollars every month just from NeilPatel.com.

-His blog QuickSprout is estimated to bring him another million dollars every year.
+His blog QuickSprout is estimated to bring him another million dollars every year after he turned it into an SEO software company.

-As one of the biggest names in SEO, Neil Patel regularly works with some of the biggest companies. eBay, Facebook, Intuit, and even Google count themselves as some of his clients.
+As one of the biggest names in search engine optimization, Neil Patel regularly works with some of the biggest companies. eBay, Facebook, Intuit, and even Google count themselves as some of his clients at Neil Patel Digital.

 In fact, according to his website, Neil (and his employees) claim to work with over 5,000 small business and enterprise clients.